 The day is marked annually on 5 June as per the declaration of the UN in 1972.
 Each World Environment Day is organised around a theme that focuses attention on a particularly pressing environmental concern.
-The theme for World Environment Day 2021 was; "Reimagine.
-Recreate.
-Restore".
-World Environment Day 2021 marked the beginning of United Nations Decade on Ecosystem Restoration.
+The theme for World Environment Day 2023 was "#BeatPlasticPollution".
+It highlighted the need to take concrete action to achieve transformative change to tackle the climate crisis.